Nestor Nyzhankivsky: Live

 Nestor Nyzhankivsky was born August 31, 1893, in Berezhany in the family of the composer, conductor, a Greek Catholic priest Ostap Nyzhankivsky.
 Nyzhankivsky family moved to Stryi in 1900, where Nestor finished school and gymnasium.
 Then he studied at the Higher Music Institute Mykola Lysenko Lviv.

-During the First World of War Nyzhankivsky was drafted into the army, then taken prisoner, where he returned in 1918.
+During the First World War Nyzhankivsky was drafted into the army, then taken prisoner, where he returned in 1918.

 He received a PhD in history from Vienna University (1923) and graduated from the Prague State Conservatory (1927) in the master class of Vítězslav Novák.

 He returned to Galicia to teach piano and theory at the Lysenko Higher Institute of Music in Lviv (1931–39) and became one of the founders (and first chairman) of the Union of Ukrainian Professional Musicians (SUPROM).

 He died in exile April 10, 1940, in Łódź.
 The remains of Nestor Nyzhankivsky were reburied in cemetery of the city Stryi November 1993, near the tomb of his parents.